 Stiniva bay and beach on Vis Island is undoubtedly one of the most picturesque beaches on the Vis island and in Croatia.
-This tiny shingle beach, situated at southern shores of the island is framed by the iconic tall cliffs cut deep into the narrow bay.
+This tiny shingle beach, situated at the southern shores of the island is framed by the iconic tall cliffs cut deep into the narrow bay.
 This unspoiled south coast of the island is opened to high seas where erosion formed this beautiful landscape.
-Since the 1960s the whole Stiniva bay is a protected significant landscape with the intention to preserve its original look and feel.
+Since the 1960s the whole of Stiniva bay is a protected significant landscape with the intention to preserve its original look and feel.

 We visited Stiniva in mid-September, arriving there by a small boat.
-It was late summer afternoon and the sun was already gone from the shores of the beach.
+It was a late summer afternoon and the sun was already gone from the shores of the beach.
 This is how it looked:

 We approached the bay from the sea entrance, which is a narrow passage of about 5 meters wide, not suitable for larger vessels.
 We used the small inflatable tender boat (see above photo).
 The sea here is clean, clear and pretty shallow with a lot of small shingles on the sea bottom.
-This is the result of centuries-long cliff erosion due to the fact that bay is completely opened to the open and rough seas and its waves.
+This is the result of centuries-long cliff erosion due to the fact that the bay is completely open to the open and rough seas and its waves.

 We were lucky and glad that we decided to visit this lovely bay out of the season.
 The bay was completely empty with no visitors to it.
 The local beach bar was already closed and the bay was so peaceful that we just stayed there until the dusk when we returned back to our boat.